Richard G. Rosner

-Richard G. Rosner (born May 2, 1969) is an American television writer and reality television personality known for his alleged high intelligence test scores and his unusual career.
+Richard G. Rosner (born May 2, 1960) is an Emmy-nominated American television writer and reality television personality known for his alleged high intelligence test scores and his unusual career.
 There are alleged reports that he has achieved some of the highest scores ever recorded on IQ tests designed to measure exceptional intelligence.
 He has become known for taking part in activities not usually associated with geniuses.
 Rosner claims that he has worked as a stripper, roller-skating waiter, bouncer, and nude model.
 He has appeared in numerous documentaries and profiles about his activities and views.
 He has also appeared in both a Domino's Pizza commercial as well as one for Burger King and sued the quiz show Who Wants to Be a Millionaire over an allegedly flawed question he missed as a contestant in 2000.
-He wrote and produced for quiz shows and several programs produced by Jimmy Kimmel, including The Man Show, Crank Yankers, and Jimmy Kimmel Live!
+He wrote and produced for quiz shows and several programs produced by Jimmy Kimmel, including The Man Show, Crank Yankers, and Jimmy Kimmel Live!, receiving nominations for an Emmy award, as well as for multiple Writers Guild Awards for his work on the latter.

 Early life and education

 Rosner grew up in Boulder, Colorado.
 He reportedly spent 10 years in high school, leaving in 1987.
 Rosner began working on a theory of everything around age 21, and had returned to high school at age 26 in order to have "one of those desk-chair combinations" in a quiet place to think about how the theory might work, drawing a comparison in an interview to Albert Einstein's Swiss patent office.

-After he graduated from high school and attended University of Colorado, Boulder on and off, where he was a member of the Phi Kappa Tau Fraternity, Rosner appeared as a body builder in early choreography by Nancy Daw Kane.
+After he graduated from high school and attended University of Colorado, Boulder on and off, where he was a member of the Phi Kappa Tau fraternity, Rosner appeared as a body builder in early choreography by Nancy Daw Kane.
 As an aspiring media figure, he placed a number of ads with titles about physics in the entertainment trade journal Variety while attending college.
 Rosner moved to New York City and wrote for MTV.
 When his wife accepted a job offer in California, they moved west.

 Although he is not practicing, Rosner identifies as Jewish.